Eric Radman : a Journal

 ${CC} -o $@ runner.o _sut.o ${LDFLAGS}

-Here we create a stripped version of the object code (utility.o) , which allows the linker to connect the new main from runner.o.
-Of course the test runner should always be executed as part of the build.
+Here we create a stripped version of the object code utility.o which allows the linker to connect the new main from runner.o.
+Ideally tesrunner is executed as part of the build.

 all: utility runner test